daviddassau/CSharpNotes/README.md

 - This will take the two strings I "appended" and print them out.
 - In addition, you can use `.AppendLine()` if you want the two things that you appended to show up on different lines, instead of next to each other.

+#### Parsing Strings as Numbers
+- You can use the `.TryParse()` method, which takes in two parameters, to test and see if you can indeed parse the string you give it.
+  - For instance, you can do `int.TryParse("12345", out result)`, which will return true, because you can in fact parse out that number.
+However, if you were to throw a comma in the middle of the string you pass in, it will give you false.